Hold Fast What is Good

 -

 We will be kicking-off the conference with a reception on Friday evening, April 17th at the Study Center.
 We hope you will be able to join us for a fun evening together.
-Light refreshments will be served.
+Heavy hors d'oeuvres and drinks will be served.

 -